-Biggs: Family members are now able to visit with a vibrant community, we loved ones through a Face- I may not agree with all of Time-like experience.
+Time-like experience.
 If the Commissioner Schoonmakneed for face to face visits keeps arising i am for specific times and dates for this to happen.
-Gerke: Inmates are should be allowed to have face-to-face meetings with those that are there to support them while they're incarcerated and when they are released from jail.
+Gerke: Inmates are tax increase, I'm not saying human beings and they should be allowed to have face-to-face meetings with those that are there to support them while they're incarcerated and when they are released from jail.
 I don't believe in cutting people off from their support networks.
 I know there are concerns about drugs and other contraband being brought in through these face-to-face visits, but cutting these out and making people pay for the virtual visits is not something I agree with.
 Most people in the county jail are from lower income families and removing them from having direct access to a pay to see approach will only break down their support network.
-I would work with Sheriff Spangler to get the appropriate funding he needs to ensure that contraband and drugs are not introduced through the face-to-face visits.
-Do you have a favorite in who becomes commission chair?
+I would work with Sheriff Spangler to get the appropriate funding he needs to ensure that contraband and drugs are not introduced through the Do you have a favorite in who becomes commission chair?